awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 "kms:EncryptionContext:AppName": "ExampleApp"
 ```

 The following example key policy statement uses this condition key\.
+Because there can be multiple encryption context pairs in a request, the [condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html) must include `ForAnyValue` or `ForAllValues`\.

-This policy allows the principal to use the CMK in a `GenerateDataKey` request only when the encryption context in the request is `"AppName": "ExampleApp"`\.
+This policy allows the principal to use the CMK in a `GenerateDataKey` request only when at least one of the encryption context pairs in the request is `"AppName": "ExampleApp"`\.

 ```
 {